code-monet/sim-gamer-kit/docs/joystick_gremlin_plugins/h_shifter.md

 The `Neutral` binding can be used shift to neutral.
 The `Reverse (input)` binding can be used to bind an extra gear; usually this will be "reverse".
+Some games might require you to press the `Neutral` button before `Reverse`.

 ### Known Compatible Games